18F/handbook/docs/06-project-management/pm-training.md

 # Project Manager Training

+Review [The Project Manager Role](pm-role.md) for an overview of PM responsibilities at CivicActions.

 ## <a name="new-pm"></a>New PM Instructions

 * New PMs should shadow other PMs calls, meetings, scrums, retrospectives, sprint demos, kick-offs, etc.